rozek/notes-on-gundb/README.md

 An attempt to assign an object of the form `{ '#':'...' }` (i.e., a link) to a property will principally write the given link.
 However,

-* an attempt to write an empty link `{ '#':'' }` will instead write a link to a node with an id consisting of the id of the original node, a slash `/` and the name of the property written to (this _could_ be an undocumented feature, though)
+* an attempt to write an empty link `{ '#':'' }` will instead write a link to a node with an id consisting of the id of the original node, a slash `/` and the name of the property written to

 An attempt to write a GunDB context object into a node property will write a link to the addressed node instead: